 FLASHING LED LIGHT: This smoke alarm is equipped with a flashing red indicator light.
-The light is located under the test button and will flash every 30 - 40 seconds to indicate that the smoke alarm is receiving power.
+The light is located under the test button and will flash every 40 seconds to indicate that the smoke alarm is receiving power.

 TESTING: Test by pushing the test button on the cover and holding it down for a minimum of 5 seconds.
-This will sound the alarm if the electronic circuitry, horn, and battery are working.
+This will sound the alarm (and activate the safety light on model i9080 only) if the electronic circuitry, horn, and battery are working.
 If no alarm sounds, the unit has defective batteries or other failure.
 DO NOT use an open flame to test your alarm, you could damage the alarm or ignite combustible materials and start a structure fire.

 TEST THE ALARM WEEKLY TO ENSURE PROPER OPERATION.

 Erratic or low sound coming from your alarm may indicate a defective alarm, and it should be returned for service (see section 12).